igMartin/React-Redux-App/README.md

-React.Redu App based on the course of StephenGrider
+React.Redux App based on the course of StephenGrider